adrianschlatter/threadlib/docs/CONTRIBUTING.md

   * Find help on this topic in [Design of threadlib](docs/DesignOfThreadlib.md) and [Creating Thread Specs](docs/CreatingThreadSpecs.md)

   * Use existing threads as examples.
-You find them beneath design/
+You find them in design/

 * When done, proceed with a pull request (see "Did you write a patch?" above)

 ## Final remarks